A brainstorming session with the team is always a learning experience.

 For the above situation, if no data is available, a tester will have to assume that it would not be a routine case and can be taken care of later on.

-For this case, the Questions based on assumptions can be as below:
+In this case, the questions based on assumptions can be as below:

-- Should this be included in the known issues bug list?
+• Should this be included in the known issue bug list?

-From the above two examples, it is important to note that the assumptions that testers have to make and questions we should ask are not always just about the application, but sometimes might be about ‘what to do next, how or why’.
+From the two examples given above, it is important to note that the assumptions that testers have to make and the questions we should ask are not always just about the application, but sometimes might be about what to do next, how or why.

 Step 1: Investigate

-A curious tester, when observes unexpected behavior, ends up investigating and this investigation results in making him ask questions.
+A curious tester, when observing unexpected behavior, ends up investigating and this investigation results in making him ask questions.

 For example: